The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Numerical Experiments

 The results are shown in Tables~\ref{tab:rank_list_4} and \ref{tab:rank_list_10}.
 Notice that there are $2^N-1=1023$ possible available assortments.
 Therefore, for example, $T_1=30$ implies that less than $1/30$ of the total assortments have been offered in the training data.
-In general, the random forest outperforms the MNL model and is on par with the Markov chain DCM when $T$ is large.
+In general, the random forest outperforms the MNL model and the decision forest, and is on par with the Markov chain DCM when $T$ is large.
+Except for the MNL, which does not improve significantly with higher assortment variation (larger $T_1$), all other models benefit from it.
 For small sample sizes, the Markov chain model performs better.
 It is likely due to the similarity between the rank-based model and the Markov chain model, e.g., both are regular choice models (definition in Section~\ref{sec:literature}).
 As we shall see, when the underlying model is irregular, the random forest tends to have the best performance (see Table~\ref{tab:comparison result}).
-Moreover, in the real datasets, when the underlying model is unknown and likely to be irregular, the random forest performs better than the Markov chain model (see Table~\ref{tab:IRI KFold result}).
+Moreover, in the real datasets, when the underlying model is unknown and likely to be irregular, the random forest performs better than the Markov chain model (see Table~\ref{tab:IRI KFold result}).}

-We run our algorithm on a server with 2.50GHz dual-core Inter Xeon CPU E5-2680 and 256GB memory.
-The running time is shown in Table~\ref{tab:Running time}.
-In terms of computation time, the random forest is the most efficient, while the EM algorithm used to estimate the Markov chain model takes much longer.
-When $T = 20000$, the random forest spends 1/160 of the computation time of the Markov chain model.
-Notice that the running time of random forests only increases slightly for large training sets.